Chart Color Schemes

 Health outcomes in Forest Lake are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Forest Lake's health indicators show below-average outcomes based on AreaSearch's assessment, conducted in Greater Brisbane between 2019 and 2021.
-Mortality rates and chronic condition prevalence are somewhat typical but higher than the national average among older cohorts.
-Private health cover is relatively low at approximately 50% of the total population (~12,076 people), compared to 55.8% in Greater Brisbane and a national average of 55.7%.
+Forest Lake's health indicators show below-average outcomes, according to AreaSearch's assessment of mortality rates and chronic condition prevalence.
+The level of common health conditions among the general population is somewhat typical but higher than the national average among older cohorts.
+Private health cover stands at approximately 50% of the total population (~12,031 people), lower than Greater Brisbane's 55.8% and slightly below the national average of 55.7%.

-The most common medical conditions are mental health issues (8.4%) and asthma (7.4%), with 70.3% of residents declaring themselves completely clear of medical ailments, compared to 69.2% across Greater Brisbane.
-Health outcomes among the working-age population are typical.
-The area has 15.3% of residents aged 65 and over (3,676 people).
-Health outcomes among seniors present some challenges but rank lower nationally than the broader population.
+Mental health issues affect 8.4% of residents, while asthma impacts 7.4%, with 70.3% declaring themselves completely clear of medical ailments, compared to 69.2% across Greater Brisbane.
+Health outcomes among the working-age population are broadly typical.
+The area has 15.2% of residents aged 65 and over (3,638 people).
+Health outcomes among seniors present some challenges but rank lower nationally than those of the broader population.

 Frequently Asked Questions - Health